openstack-archive/tripleo-incubator/doc/source/deploying.rst

 - Public IP address to be your undercloud endpoint

 - Public IP address to be your overcloud endpoint

-- CPU count, memory in MB and disk in GB for your 4 machines.

 Install Seed
 ~~~~~~~~~~~~